 In this study, a participant’s initial starting location is manipulated to assess the velocity control while approaching the gap.
 This protocol allows the investigation of pedestrian locomotion control while intercepting a gap.
 Analyzing a participant’s velocity changing over time allows a functional interpretation of velocity adjustments while he or she approaches a gap.

 In addition, the spatial and temporal characteristics of intercepted objects specify how a person can move.
 In a gap crossing environment, changing of the gap size (inter-vehicle distances) and vehicle size should affect how a pedestrian’s locomotion also changes.
 Accordingly, manipulating the gap characteristics will likely cause velocity adjustments in the participant’s approaching behavior.
 Thus, manipulating gap characteristics (i.e., gap size and vehicle size) provides valuable information for understanding crossing behavior changes according to various gap characteristics.
-Thus, this study examines how children and young adults regulate their velocity when crossing gaps in various crossing environments.
+This study examines how children and young adults regulate their velocity when crossing gaps in various crossing environments.
 The speed regulation profile can be assessed for various gap crossing environments with different starting locations, inter-vehicle distances, and vehicle sizes.

 PROTOCOL: